ktrufanov/k8s-calico-networksets-controller/README.md

 # k8s-calico-networksets-controller

-With this controller, you can control access to custom resources by their names<br>
+With this controller, you can control access to/from custom resources by their names<br>
 The addresses of these resources can be obtained from your own dedicated service<br>
-For example, it can be salt hosts, net prefixes, dns names...<br>
+For example, they can be salt hosts, net prefixes, dns names...<br>
 Here is an example with dns names<br>
 Service for dns resolving - [dns-resolver](https://github.com/ktrufanov/dns-resolver)